Stewori/pytypes/README.md

 Besides various other useful typing-related functions pytypes so far features an actually functional Python 2.7 compliant version of typing.get_type_hints (the original version always returns None for Python 2.7).

 Further it provides a typecheck-decorator for runtime typechecking and an override-decorator for runtime-assertion of consistent method-overriding w.r.t. type-annotations.
-In combination these decorators can also perform type-checking on overridden methods if only the parent method was type-annotated.
+In combination these decorators can also perform type-checking on overridden methods even if only the parent method was type-annotated.

 Python 2.7 and 3.5